snad-space/coniferest/docs/tutorial.rst

 Here ``data`` is 2-D feature dataset (first axis is for objects, second is for features) and ``metadata`` is 1-D array of ZTF DR object IDs.
 Next we need a active anomaly detection model to find outliers in this dataset.
-Let's use :class:`AADForest <coniferest.aadforest.AADForest>` model (see `Das et al., 2017 <https://arxiv.org/abs/1708.09441>`_ and `Ishida et al., 2021 <https://ui.adsabs.harvard.edu/abs/2021A%26A...650A.195I/abstract>`_ for details):
+We will use :class:`PineForest <coniferest.pineforest.PineForest>` model developed by the `SNAD <https://snad.space>`_ team.
+It is based on Isolation forest model and uses a tree filtering algorithm to learn from the decisions made by the user:

 .. code-block:: python

-        from coniferest.aadforest import AADForest
+        from coniferest.pineforest import PineForest

-        model = AADForest(
+        model = PineForest(
-            # Use 1024 trees, a trade-off between speed and accuracy
-            n_trees=1024,
+            # Number of trees to use for predictions
+            n_trees=256,
+            # Number of new tree to grow for each decision
+            n_spare_trees=768,
             # Fix random seed for reproducibility
             random_seed=0,
         )